14 Top-Rated Beaches in Maui

 Beyond the beach, attractions include whale watching off the coast (done mainly in winter).
 Aside from the beach, there's a good amount of development, with condos and hotels like The Ritz-Carlton, Kapalua on the beach.
 The shoreline has a row of palm trees and shrubs before becoming a white sandy beach, sloping towards the aqua-colored ocean.

 The Kapalua Villas, Maui is a modern condo-style resort, right on the beach; most units have kitchens and laundry facilities.
-The accommodations are spacious, with full kitchens, and the location is ideal.
+The one- to three-bedroom accommodations are spacious, with full kitchens, and the location is ideal.

 7. Kaanapali Beach